 The water heater must be maintained in accordance with the Owner's Guide and Installation Instructions.
-Refer to "General Maintenance" on page 11 and "Service Every Twelve Months" on page 12.
+Refer to "General Maintenance" on page 7, "Minor Maintenance Every Six Months" on page 7 and "Service Every Twelve Months" on page 7.

 If this water heater is to be used where an uninterrupted hot water supply is necessary for your application or business you should ensure that you have back-up redundancy within the hot water system design.
 This should ensure the continuity of hot water supply in the event that this water heater were to become inoperable for any reason.
-We recommend you seek advice from a plumber or specifier about your needs and building back-up redundancy into your hot water supply system.
+We recommend you seek advice from your plumber or specifier about your needs and building back-up redundancy into your hot water supply system.